Ace Norton

 Ace Norton (born May 24, 1982, in Venice, Los Angeles, California) is a Japanese American filmmaker and artist born and raised in Venice, California.
-Norton creates visuals on a variety of media platforms including music videos, commercials, fashion films, and movies.
-Norton also is known for his drawings, sculptures, and frequently commissioned installation work.
+Norton creates music videos, commercials, fashion films, and movies.

 Biography

 Norton grew up in Venice, and is the son of writer/director Bill Norton Junior and grandson of motion picture screenwriter William Norton Senior.

 Norton spent most of high school shooting short films.
 One of which, "Cherry Coke Rage", won the highest award at the Los Angeles Film Festival.
 By the end of his high school career Norton had produced over 200 short films.
 Following graduation Norton attended the University of Southern California (USC) School of Cinema.

 At USC Norton began to direct music videos for local Los Angeles bands.
 While in college Norton and friends (Toben Seymour, Hiro Murai, Charles Spano, Asiel Norton) created Commondeer Films.
 Using Norton's bedroom as office space, they would spend weekends emailing bands and animating low budget music videos.
 Commondeer produced over 40 music videos.
-After building his name in the Los Angeles art & music scenes, Norton's work caught the attention of Partizan founder Georges Bermann.
-In 2007, Norton signed to Partizan, then shortly thereafter to Prettybird (London) & Solab (France), & REPRESENT (Germany)...
+In 2007, Norton signed to Partizan, then shortly thereafter to Prettybird (London) & Solab (France), & REPRESENT (Germany).
+Since then, Ace has directed over eighty music videos, television commercials, fashion shorts, and short films.